GirlsFromPanema/nimage/README.md

 # Nimage
-A Clash of Clans Tool that displays a livescreenshot from a players village.
+A Clash of Clans Tool that displays a live screenshot from a players village.

 > ## 🤷‍♂️ Why?
 - Directly view a players profile in your Server (instead of looking up inGame).